wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.       Expires April 30, 2015                [Page 16]
+Contavalli, et al.        Expires May 19, 2015                 [Page 16]

-Internet-Draft        Client Subnet in DNS Requests         October 2014
+Internet-Draft        Client Subnet in DNS Requests        November 2014

    An additional advantage of using a whitelist is that partial client